rocissa/rocissa-website/index.md

 The Information Systems Security Association (ISSA) is a not for profit business association comprised of information security professionals and practitioners.
 Members include practitioners at all levels of the security field in a broad range of industries, such as communications, education, healthcare, manufacturing, financial and government.{.callout .first}

-The Rochester ISSA chapter provides networking and educational opertunities to infosec professionals throughout the greater Rochester area.{.callout}
+The Rochester ISSA chapter provides networking and educational opportunities to infosec professionals throughout the greater Rochester area.{.callout}